-11 The term paper terrorism refers to a strategy of flooding public authorities with written complaints and requests, using a pseudo-legal jargon and references to self-styled heterodox natural law doctrines justifying the status of free citizen outside the authority of the state.
+13 The term paper terrorism refers to a strategy of flooding public authorities with written complaints and requests, using a pseudo-legal jargon and references to self-styled heterodox natural law doctrines justifying the status of free citizen outside the authority of the state.
 See Fleishman, D. (2004).
 Paper terrorism: The impact of the 'sovereign citizen' on local government.
 The Public Law Journal, 27(2).

-1970ies and a strange interpretation of legal and constitutional theories to wage a pseudo-legal war against the state.
-One People's Public Trust (OPPT), an US-based movement is considered as one of the main ideological umbrella organisations of these groups.12 The state in their view is nothing more than a private company that has no right to interfere in their existence (and e.g. collect taxes).
+ideological umbrella organisations of these groups.14 The state in their view is nothing more than a private company that has no right to interfere in their existence (and e.g. collect taxes).
 What makes groups like the Reichsbürger stand out from other conservative or right-wing movements is the complete and total rejection of the existing political order.
 They do not compete with other groups or parties to win elections or get a share of democratic power, but simply deny the legitimacy of the very foundation of the existing polity.
 From this radical position, any attempt to enforce legal measures (e.g. collect fines or taxes) by state authorities can trigger violent resistance.
 Other groups look more like adherents of the ecological green paradigm, putting a focus on alternative life styles inspired by ecological and communitarian ideas.
 Some operate as self-contained communes, establishing and sustaining their small niche in remote rural areas.
 Some are more outspoken, actively recruiting followers and pursuing a more expansionist strategy, setting up chapters across Europe.
 These groups can be considered to varying degrees as communities of belief and communities of practice, some self-contained, others more evangelistic.
-Some put the idea of a peaceful life in harmony with nature at the centre, some adhere to a hard-core conservative ideal of authoritarian family clans, some are organised more like militias with a political agenda.13 They justify their militancy with the need to prepare for a final breakdown of "the system", which they see to happen soon.
+Some put the idea of a peaceful life in harmony with nature at the centre, some adhere to a hard-core conservative ideal of authoritarian family clans, some are organised more like militias with a political agenda.
+They justify their militancy with the need to prepare for a final breakdown of "the system", which they see to happen soon.
 A third type of groups operates against the state attacking representatives of the political system upfront with public mass action.
 These groups bear some resemblance with classical social movements.
 They oppose the state in its existing form on the basis of the presumed criminal and illegal behaviour if its representatives.
 Their radical critique, however, still operates within the framework of a state-based order, since it targets the representatives and elites as not fulfilling their constitutional duties.
 Nonetheless, what qualifies these groups as a form of heterodox politicisation is their claim to reconstruct a new public and political order in a way that is incompatible with legal and procedural means foreseen by the existing constitution.
 While the individual groups we analyse as cases of heterodox politicisation may only have a limited number of active supporters or followers, they seem to have spread out across Europe, forming a patchwork of "heterodox dots" of sects, cults, communes, networks of activists or local groups.
-The emergence and growth of this patchwork of heterodox political groups is reinforced by a weakening of traditional social bonds and a decline of social capital.14 They can be understood as a reaction to
+The emergence and growth of this patchwork of heterodox political groups is reinforced by a weakening of traditional social bonds and a decline of social capital.
+They can be understood as a reaction to the subjectively perceived negative effects of globalisation and the ensuing weakness of the nation state as political actor.